ivory-nyc/ivory-nyc.github.io/about.md

 title: "About Ivory"
 crawlertitle: "Why and how this blog was created"
 permalink: /about/
-summary: "About me and my passions"
+summary: "Me and my passions"
 active: about
 ---